steven-klein/portfolio/docs/websites.md

 </div>

 __Highlights__
-Using PostCSS-cssnext in conjunction with the parent-child theming feature in WordPress the sites maintain similar feature sets and UI elements without having to replicate programming keeping the build nice and DRY.
+Using PostCSS-cssnext in conjunction with the parent-child theming feature in WordPress all sites maintain similar feature sets and UI elements without having to replicate programming keeping the build nice and DRY.
 By changing a few cssnext variables each site quickly has a unique look.
 This build was created using WordPoser a fork of the Bedrock WordPress boilerplate that's ready to go with a common toolset for rapid development.

 __Tags__
 HTML5, PostCSS, cssnext, JavaScript, UI, Design, Theming, PHP, WordPress, Bedrock, WordPoser, Multisite, Domain Mapping, Responsive

 ## [Dreamcatcher Events](http://dreamcatcher-events.com)

 Dreamcatcher Events is all about giving people an opportunity to learn, collaborate, and rock with their musical heroes in some of the most beautiful and exciting settings in the world.
-Producing 8-15 camps a year that all require unique websites to be deployed within a short 2-3 month time frame.
-I developed a common set of shared UI elements, layouts, and a workflow that helps produce a site in as little as 2 weeks.
+Dreamcatcher produces 8-15 camps a year, that all require a unique design and are deployed within a short 2-3 month time frame.
+To tackle this requirement I developed a common set of shared UI elements, layouts, and a workflow that help to produce a site in as little as 2 weeks.
 I consulted with the Art Director on each camps design concept and then initiate frontend development on the site based on a simple style guide.
 Content is organized and added to a singular CMS, in tandem with design and build process, which is the core of this rapid development process.

 <div class="image-grid responsive">
     <p><img src="/assets/images/projects/dce.jpg"/></p>